Medical Faculty of the Program

 In order of number of articles authored

 Jill worked at Litholink for 12 years.
 Her main work there was directing a team of 15 people who served patients of that company.
 Especially, the services included help with the kidney stone reports and with advice concerning diet and fluids.
 Jill worked with Dr John Asplin and also with me as her medical advisors, and personally interacted with thousands of patients.
-Disclaimer: She is my daughter in law, so perhaps I am biased in her favor, but in fact she was a great favorite of patients and still is in her own practice.
+Jill is in private practice of online kidney stone diet coaching, and collaborated with me in developing the kidney stone diet course, and is a relative.

 Low Sodium Diet